AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 ## Data Cleaning

-`Langchain` `version 0.0.220` has a bug in Document Loader class when it reads a text file and finds a [] it gives a `JSON decode error`

-Simple workaround is to clean the files before passing it to the directory loader (source https://github.com/hwchase17/langchain/issues/5707#issuecomment-1586014698)
+`Langchain` `version 0.0.220` has a bug in the Document Loader class when it reads a text file and finds a [] it gives a `JSON decode error`A simple workaround is to clean the files before passing it to the directory loader (source [https://github.com/hwchase17/langchain/issues/5707#issuecomment-1586014698](https://github.com/hwchase17/langchain/issues/5707#issuecomment-1586014698))

 Alternatively we could change the `loader class` to `TextLoader` without having to clean the docs.